A2 · Elementary TOEIC 255–400 IELTS 2.5–3.5 Nouns, Articles & Determiners

 • There aren't many seats left.

-• Many experts agree on this.
+• Many experts agree on this topic.

 • She has visited many countries.